 What is a firewall?

 A firewall is a line of defense for any network or device.
 Usually the very first.
 The firewall monitors incoming and outgoing traffic, and controls what can be transmitted and what is blocked according to predetermined security rules.
-A firewall is typically used to establish a barrier between a trusted and an untrusted network.
+Firewalls are a critical component of a network, helping to safeguard the entire infrastructure that is behind them.
+A firewall is typically used to establish a barrier between a trusted and an untrusted network, but its scope can be much larger, encompassing blocking unauthorized accesses to an environment or controlling internet access for a specific set of applications from a series of terminals.
 The most common example of a firewall is to prevent unauthorized access from the internet, but there are plenty of other applications for a firewall.

 Firewalls are split into software and hardware types.
 Both control traffic, but the software ones use the resources of the host they are installed on, while hardware firewalls have their own dedicated resources.
 This is the main distinction between the types of firewalls, beyond which they are categorized by how they operate.